 Beyond the haute couture and fashion-forward shops, you’ll find a city full of hidden attractions and world-famous landmarks.
 From Milan Cathedral to Sforza Castle and Central Railway Station, Milan has numerous architectural treasures and cultural sites.

-As you travel further from the centre, you’ll come across hipster neighbourhoods full of small museums, bars, and shops.
+As you travel further from the centre in search of the best hotels in Milan, you’ll come across hipster neighbourhoods full of small museums, bars, and shops.
 Other parts of the city offer sprawling parks and family-friendly residential districts.

 No matter where you go, take the time to choose the best hotel.
 Some of the districts are far apart.
 If you stay on the outskirts of the city, you may find it hard to see all the sites on your itinerary.

-Not sure where to go?
-Start searching for the best accommodations with this guide to the best places to stay in Milan.
+Not sure where to stay?
+Start searching for the best Milan accommodations with this guide to the best places to stay in Milan…

-Where to stay in Milan: A complete guide to the best neighbourhoods and areas for travellers
+Where to stay in Milan: The best hotels, neighbourhoods & areas

 Milan is the second-most populous city in Italy, with a metropolitan area that covers over 1,891 square kilometres.
 It contains dozens of districts and even more neighbourhoods.